electricjones/data-manager/README.md

   * Allow for protected data (immutable)
   * Test coverage, PSR compliant, [container interoperability](https://github.com/container-interop/container-interop), and best practices

+## Extras
+On top of being a powerful data-manager, there are traits that add features.
+They are not documented here, but see other readmes for:
+  * [IoC Container](ioc.md): Use Manager as a simple but powerful Dependency Injection Container.
+Includes
+    * Resolving dependencies from classnames, closures, eager loading, and more,
+    * Creating singletons,
+    * Configuring dependencies for dependencies,
+    * Fallbacks, preparing objects, and more.

 ## Install
 Via Composer
 ``` bash